 The Royal Society’s journals accept evidence synthesis articles.
 For an example see this article in Proceedings B on Bovine TB.

-If you would like to find out more, then please read our blog posts or contact firstname.lastname@example.org.
+To find out more, please read our blog posts or contact firstname.lastname@example.org.